 Oh, one more thing.
 Don’t use it with AHAs or BHA based exfoliants or scrubs.
 Too much exfoliation is a never a good thing, remember?The Clarisonic isn't a cleanser.
 It's an exfoliator in disguise.
 Here's why that's dangerousClick To Tweet

 Can anyone use the Clarisonic?

-Experts, though, are cautious.
-Dr Leslie Baumann, for instance, believes that, while people with thicker skin can safely use the Clarisonic, “anyone with sensitive skin – and acne-prone skin is indeed sensitive – should actually avoid these vigorous scrubbing products, which can exacerbate inflammation.
+“Anyone with sensitive skin – and acne-prone skin is indeed sensitive – should actually avoid these vigorous scrubbing products, which can exacerbate inflammation.
 Rosacea and the tendency to experience skin allergies are further indications that you should not be using an abrasive exfoliant or a vigorous cleansing brush.
 Similarly, anyone with very dry skin should avoid exfoliating, which may compromise an already impaired skin barrier and worsen dryness.”

 Is the Clarisonic the best way to cleanse and exfoliate skin?